Price Action Trading Strategy

-Inside Bar, also called a narrow range bar, is a bar with the high that is lower than the previous bar and low that is higher than the previous bar.
+Inside Bar: Also sometimes called a narrow range bar, an inside bar is a bar with a high that is lower than the previous bar’s high and a low that is higher than the previous bar’s low.
 Some traders do not consider an inside bar that has either an equal high or an equal low as an inside bar, others do.
 Inside bars usually represent market indecision.
 As on any bar, the closer the open and close are to each other shows just how undecided the market is as neither the buyers or sellers are in control.
-Buyers are in control on the inside bar marked on the chart because the close is at the top of the bar.

-Outside Bar, also called a Wide Range or Engulfing Bar, is a bar with a high that is higher than the previous bar and with a low that is lower than the previous bar thereby engulfing the previous bar.
-Since the open and close are close together on the marked bar, neither the buyers or the sellers are in control and the market is undecided which way to go.
+Outside Bar: Also sometimes called a “mother bar”, wide range or engulfing bar, an outside bar is a bar with a high that is higher than the previous or next bar and with a low that is lower than the previous or next bar, thereby engulfing the previous bar or next bar.
+Since the close was substantially higher than the open in the outside bar example above, it shows buyers were in control.

 When the open is in the bottom quarter/third of the bar and the close is in the top quarter/third of the bar, it is said to be bullish engulfing with the buyers in control.
 When the open is in the top quarter/third of the bar and the close is in the bottom quarter/third, it is said to be bearish engulfing with the sellers in control.